Faculty of Medicine, King Mongkut's Institute of Technology Ladkrabang: History

 On 27 April 2016, the council of King Mongkut's Institute of Technology Ladkrabang approved the set up of a Faculty of Medicine.
 The MD course was approved on 16 February 2018 and was opened for first student admission since mid-2018.
-The faculty runs an international program for medicine and the current designated teaching hospitals are operated by Bangkok Metropolitan Administration.
+The faculty is Thailand's first ever international program for medicine and the current designated teaching hospitals are operated by Bangkok Metropolitan Administration.